bbauska/zombiePolitics/README.md

 standing this problem is what has been called the Powell Memo-released on August 23, 1971-authored by Lewis F. Powell, who would later be appointed to the Supreme Court ofthe United States.
-Powell sent the memo to the U.S. Chamber of Commerce with the title “Attack on the American Free Enterprise System.”
+Powell sent the memo to the U.S. Chamber of Commerce with the title "Attack on the American Free Enterprise System."

 This memo is important because it reveals the power that conservatives attrib­ uted to the political nature of education and the significance this view had in shap­